 I have also recently started trying fabrication of an entirely 3D printed microfluidic device and I have successfully tested the biocompatibility of the device which is essential for cell-culture and MTT assays.

-The proliferation of Prostate Cancer Cells proves biocompatibility of the PDMS Microfluidic Device made from a 3D Printed Mould. ©ankitaryan
+Figure 2: The proliferation of Prostate Cancer Cells proves biocompatibility of the PDMS Microfluidic Device made from a 3D Printed Mould. ©ankitaryan